 5. How many players will there be on a team?
-Minimum 9 - Maximum 12 (with every effort made to keep it closer to 9-10).
+Minimum 9 - Maximum 12.
 With no more than 12, you can be assured your son will get the attention he deserves and the opportunity to play.

 6. How many teams will there be?
 The number of teams will depend on the numbers of players interested in playing.
 I do expect multiple teams in some grades.

 7. Will there be teams for high school players?
 Absolutely.
-High school teams will likely not be formed until a bit later as some high school Fall athletes do not know if their high school sport will be played.
+High school teams will likely not be formed until high school conclude in February

 8. So how is this different from other programs?
 Like anything, AAU and club teams can vary in quality.
 Regardless of your experience (if any) with other programs, I can promise you the following about this program:

 We are organized, communicate consistently and clearly, and are entirely transparent.
 I am a father, teacher, and coach for close to 30 years.
 I know the challenges for parents balancing time, schedules, finances with doing what is best for our children.
 I will always be honest and work with you to make it work for you and your family.

 We are transparent with our plans and offer flexibility and as many options as possible to give families choices, especially during these unprecedented times.

 We are not a large program.
 You will not get lost amongst hundreds of players.
 We respond to emails the same day they are received.